 Vanguard S&P 500 Index ETF, or VFV, is an easy and inexpensive way of gaining exposure to the U.S. equity market.

-Launched on November 2, 2012, VFV trades on the Toronto Stock Exchange market and tracks the performance of the S&P 500 index, one of the most popular and widely-used equity benchmark index in the United States.
+Launched on November 2, 2012, VFV trades on the Toronto Stock Exchange market and tracks the performance of the S&P 500 index, one of the most popular and widely-used equity benchmark indexes in the United States.

 This ETF easily allows Canadian investors to gain exposure to large US stocks which can sometimes be difficult and inconvenient to purchase on your own.